RedPitaya/Documentation/developerGuide/hardware/125-14_MULTI/top.rst

 For detailed hardware specifications for STEMlab 125-14 devices used in the STEMlab 125-14 multi-channel system plese refer to :ref:`STEMlab 125-14 standard specs <top_125_14>`.

-For more information about software please refer to: :ref:`Multi-channel streaming <streaming_top>`
+For more information about software please refer to: :ref:`Multi-channel streaming <mch_streaming_top>`